Raymi306/python-tutorial-codeblocks/app/templates/01_how_to_run_code.md

 ## Running Code from a File
 Write the python code using a [text editor]({{int_misc_text_editors}}) or interactive developer environment (IDE) of your choice.

-When ready to run the code, make sure to save it.
+When ready to run the code, make sure to save it, remembering the name that you choose to give your file.
 From your operating system's command prompt, run the code by typing in the name of the python program followed by the [path to your code file]({{int_misc_file_paths}})
 ```sh
 python3 helloworld.py